LoireLab/df_scripts/docs/chronicle.rst

 =========

 .. dfhack-tool::
-    :summary: Record fortress events like deaths, artifacts, and invasions.
+    :summary: Record fortress events like deaths.
+Artifact and invasion tracking disabled.
     :tags: fort gameplay

 This tool automatically records notable events in a chronicle that is stored with your save.
-The chronicle contains entries for unit deaths, newly created artifacts, and the start of invasions.
+Currently only unit deaths are recorded since artifact and invasion tracking has been disabled due to performance issues.

 Usage
 -----